-I just led a networking workshop with this same title the other day and wow, the room was packed with eager folks.
+I just led a networking workshop especially for introverts with this same title the other day.
+Wow, the room was packed with eager folks.
 I had to turn some people away!

 Clearly there’s a big unmet need for help with networking, especially among introverts who often say they feel like they have to put on an extrovert mask to network.
 Not true!

 In the workshop, I focused on helping introverts bring their authentic selves to networking so they can have more fun, ease, and success with it.
 No extrovert mask required.

 I saw lots of aha moments as the participants learned what networking is and isn’t and how it can work for them.
 I’ll let you in on some of the key lessons in the workshop.